Clearstar-Labs/morpho-blue-oracles/BORROW_LOAN_TOKEN_README.md

 ## Troubleshooting

-- **"No collateral found"**: Supply wstUSR collateral first
+- **"No collateral found"**: Supply collateral tokens first using SupplyMorphoCollateral.s.sol
 - **"Borrow amount exceeds maximum"**: Reduce borrow amount or add more collateral
 - **"Could not fetch oracle price"**: Oracle might be temporarily unavailable
-- **"Borrow failed"**: Market might not have enough USDC liquidity
+- **"Borrow failed"**: Market might not have enough loan token liquidity
+- **"Environment variable not found"**: Ensure all required variables are set in .env
+- **"BORROW_AMOUNT environment variable not set"**: Set the BORROW_AMOUNT before running

 ## Next Steps

-After borrowing USDC:
+After borrowing loan tokens:
-1. Use your borrowed USDC for intended purpose
+1. Use your borrowed tokens for intended purpose
 2. Monitor your position health regularly
 3. Plan for interest payments and eventual repayment
-4. Consider using `RepayUsdc.s.sol` when ready to repay
+4. Consider using repay scripts when ready to repay
+5. Market ID for reference is displayed in the output